SauRavRwT/E_Commerce/README.md

 # E-Commerce-Website
-E-Commerce Website is fully functional. language Used HTML,CSS,JAVASCRIPT and in backend FIREBASE.
+E-Commerce Website is fully functional. languages used HTML,CSS,JAVASCRIPT and in backend FIREBASE.